Skip to main content

 DFCs for Immuno-Oncology

 Cidara is using its proprietary Cloudbreak platform to develop drug-Fc conjugates (DFCs) that couple targeted small molecules and peptides to a human antibody fragment (Fc).
-These “single molecule cocktails” are designed to inhibit specific disease targets while simultaneously engaging the immune system.
+These “single molecule cocktails” can be designed to inhibit specific disease targets and, when desired, to simultaneously engage the immune system.

 Overview